oneexists/Bookshelf/docs/setup.md

 ### 3. Running the application

   - navigate to the `scripts` directory
 - to run the first time: `./run.sh -ur`
   - creates API image using `-u` option
   - starts React front-end using `-r` option
 - starting the API: `./run.sh`
 - starting the API and React front-end: `./run.sh -r`
   - further information for using React can be found [here](../react-ui/README.md)
 - help menu with usage instructions: `./run.sh -h`

+### 4. Shutting Down the API

+- <kbd>Ctrl + C</kbd> will shut down the React application
+- `./run.sh -k` will shut down the API and database